-When a ship wrecked just of shore of Sanur in 1908 it was ransacked by the Balinese and all the men on board were murdered.
+When a ship wrecked just off shore of Sanur in 1908 it was ransacked by the Balinese and all the men on board were murdered.
 Now the Dutch had their justified reason and immediately sent their soldiers.

-Despite their heavy armor the Dutch were faced with a tough battle.
+Despite their heavy armour the Dutch were faced with a tough battle.
 It took them 30 days to reach Denpasar loosing a lot of men.
 Armed with only knives and spears the Balinese knew what their fate would be.

 Nevertheless, the Balinese faced the Dutch preferring to die fighting than to surrender.